 Purpose

-When ingesting data from external sources, the Root Datasets can choose between different merge strategies that define how to combine the newly-ingested data with the existing one.
+When ingesting data from external sources, Root datasets can choose between different merge strategies that define how to combine the newly-ingested data with the existing one.

 Types